JohnFunkCode/ProgrammingChurch/README.md

 * Add code into your template to display the dictionary returned by your textanalytics.union() function.
 * once the code is working check it into Github

+***
+## February 25th Session - Playing with WebUI's
+Ok, you're on your own this week so it's your chance to get creative playing with building simple web UI's.
+Here are some of my suggestions
+* Build variations on your text analytics code.
+We've surfaced the Union function, but how about the other funcitons?
+* Dress your templates up a bit with fancier HTML.
+There is a great HTML Tutorial at (w3schools.com)(https://www.w3schools.com/html/]  Megan knows HTML pretty well, see if you can make one of your templates look presentable.
+* Build a UI for your racing lights on your rasberry pi.
+There is endless combinations you can build:
+** Make the lights race up, or down
+** Show the user a bunch of radio buttons and let them choose what LED to light up, or even use a pulldown menue to let them choose to make it light solid, blink, or even make it glow using the [Pulse Width Modulation PMWLED methods](http://gpiozero.readthedocs.io/en/stable/recipes.html#led-with-variable-brightness)